AC Voltage Applied To A Capacitor

 FAQs

-What happens when an AC voltage is applied to a capacitor?
+What happens when AC voltage is applied to a capacitor?

-How does the current through a capacitor behave in an AC circuit compared to a DC circuit?
+Why does the current lead the voltage in an AC circuit with a capacitor?

-What is the phase relationship between voltage and current in a capacitor in an AC circuit?
+When AC voltage is applied, what is the phase relationship between voltage and current in a capacitor?

 Leave a Comment